Skip to main content

 7. Protect Credit Card Data

-Even owners of the smallest businesses should keep business and personal finances separate, and this includes credit card usage.
-Co-mingling accounts is a poor financial practice that leads to honest errors and can complicate the process of finding not-so-honest errors.
 When it comes to credit cards, a breach of a personal card used for business and personal functions can badly disrupt both areas of the owner’s life, so keep them separate.
-Keeping business finances segregated also makes it easier to properly track business expenses and get proper deductions for them.
+Keeping business finances segregated also makes it easier to properly track business expenses and get proper deductions for them when filing taxes.
 As with any credit card, keep the information secure and pay via trusted methods.

 8. Know Who You Do Business With

-Your business vendors can have as much impact on your finances as your employees, so conducting a background check on them could be prudent.
+Your business vendors and consultants can have as much impact on your finances as your employees, so conducting a background check on them could be prudent.
 At the very least, before giving a line of credit or delivering a product that will be invoiced and paid later, make sure you have basic information such as a verifiable physical address, proper primary and backup contact methods, and business references.
-A basic Google search may be able to turn up much of this information, letting you know if they are fly-by-night or have been around awhile.
-You may also be able to check with the Better Business Bureau or a local business organization.

 9. Investigate Every Time

+Don't assume anything is correct if you are unsure.
 If you’ve gone through the process of setting up even basic steps to prevent fraud and have ways for employees to report suspicious activity (discreetly or anonymously), then you need to actually do something if fraud/theft is suspected.
 Postponing action can compound the negative effects, or can give the fraudster the opportunity to better cover up the activity.

 10. Ask a Professional

-Small business owners who suspect, or know, they have a case of missing money, inventory loss or other fraudulent activity, but can’t quite find it, can turn to an accounting firm to help scrutinize their books and transactions.
+Small firm owners who suspect, or know, they have a case of missing money, inventory loss or other fraudulent activity, but can’t quite find it, can turn to an accounting firm to help scrutinize their books and transactions.
 CPAs and those with the Certified Fraud Examiner credentials have experience in finding not just fraud, but other factors that may be causing a business to “leak” money.

 Similar posts